Taylor Swift endorses Kamala Harris in Instagram post after the debate

 Few celebrity endorsements have made noticeable impacts in modern campaigns — with the potential exception of Oprah Winfrey’s endorsement of former President Barack Obama during the 2008 presidential primary.
 Political experts have argued that celebrities can rally existing supporters but have minimal impact on persuading new voters.
 Winfrey endorsed Harris at the Democratic National Convention this year, but it’s unclear what impact her support will have on the general election.

 Swift first weighed in on elections in 2018.
-The singer has since called out former President Donald Trump during his presidency and endorsed Biden in 2020.
+The singer has since called out Trump during his presidency and endorsed Biden in 2020.

 Voter registrations